eleda77/eleda77.github.io/docs/vocab_list.md

 **hagiography** - the writing of the lives of saints; biography that idealizes its subject (derogatory)

 **hallux** - big toe

+**haulier** - a person or company employed in the transport of goods or materials by road; a hauler

 **hayward** - an officer having charge of hedges and fences around a town common, especially to keep cattle from breaking through and to impound stray cattle